HOW WE DECIDED

 Saatva uses innersprings as its base and pocketed coils for an additional layer of support.
 Its main comfort layers are memory foam and a plush pillow top.
 You can see as well that Saatva has an off-white cover.
 Interestingly, it is an organic cotton cover that’s one of our favorites.

 Bear Hybrid comes in just one firmness level (around a medium), but can accommodate all sleeping styles.
-And, thanks to those 8″ pocketed coils, it’s a highly supportive mattress.
+And, thanks to those 8″ pocketed coils, it’s a highly supportive mattress with great edge support.

 If the overall look of the mattress doesn’t impress you, surely the support will.
 WinkBed has two layers of coils that allow it to support all body types, including heavy individuals.

-About Nest Alexander: This is one of our favorite hybrid mattresses, especially for side sleepers (even though they do make other firmness levels).
+This is one of our favorite hybrid mattresses, especially for side sleepers (even though they do make other firmness levels).
 It has pocketed coils, various comfort foams, and an ultra-plush cover.
 Nest Alexander can even be split vertically to offer two different firmness levels on the same mattress.
-Nest Bedding is so confident in this bed—and their others—that they back it with a lifetime warranty and comfort replacement guarantee.

 Nest Alexander Hybrid is the type of bed that people nestle into—it’s a cozy mattress, so to speak.
 It’s definitely not short on comfort.